Ilyaki/SplitScreen/README.md

 Breakdown of mod:
 - Game1.game1.InactiveSleepTime = 0 : no fps throttling when window inactive
-- Program.releaseBuild = false : prevents updateActiveMenu returning immidiately(also enables cheats but haven't checked what that means yet...)
+- Program.releaseBuild = false : prevents updateActiveMenu returning immidiately, and will also call updateActiveMenu when window inactive
 - Every update tick, (SInputState)Game1.input.RealController is set to GamePad.GetState().
-This prevents suppression when window inactive
+This prevents suppression when window inactive (and SuppressedController)
-- Every update tick, only if window is inactive, feed mouse X,Y from user32.dll into RealMouse of SInputState. (when window is inactive, Mouse.GetState() X,Y returns last recorded mouse X,Y before inactive)
+- Every update tick, only if window is inactive, feed mouse X,Y from user32.dll into RealMouse of SInputState. (when window is inactive, Mouse.GetState() X,Y returns last recorded mouse X,Y before inactive) (and MousePosition and SuppressedMouse)
 - UpdateControlInput is called when it should according to SDV's Game1 if statement logic, except ONLY when InActive
-    >same with updateActiveMenu